GrandpaBond/pxt-flexfx/README.md

 simply by changing the parameters for pitch, volume or duration.

 You can choose which FlexFX to play from a drop-down list of built-in sounds.
-You can choose to hear them straightaway, or you can queue-up performances to happen in the background.
+You can hear them straightaway, or you can queue-up performances to happen in the background.

 You can interact with the Play-list to synchronise the sound-track with your other codes (see ``||flexFX:Background Play-list||`` below).

 If you need a sound that is not built-in, you can even create your own (see ``||flexFX:Building a FlexFX||`` below).

 # Playing a selected FlexFX #flexFX-playBuiltInFlexFX
 ```sig